Sales Tax Holidays for E-commerce

 Not just retail

 Retailers know that coping with sales tax can be a headache, especially now that one retailer can be subject to varying rules in thousands of jurisdictions.
 But you’re not off the hook if most of your sales are wholesale.
-Any direct to consumer sale that takes place during a sales tax holiday must be exempt from sales tax.
+Any direct-to-consumer sale that takes place during a sales tax holiday must be exempt from sales tax.
 It’s hard to keep track of everything.
-Fortunately, Sales Tax DataLINK offer complete sales tax compliance services.
+Fortunately, Sales Tax DataLINK offers complete sales tax compliance services.
 Call 479-715-4275 for immediate answers to your sales tax concerns.